Undergraduate Awards

 Value: $1000

 The North Vancouver Island Chiropractic Society established this award to assist a student who is a resident of British Columbia, preferably North Vancouver Island.
-The selection of the recipient is based on academic standing, student involvement and financial need.
+The selection of the recipient is based on academic standing and student involvement.
 Official transcripts and applications will be forwarded to the North Vancouver Island Chiropractic Society.

-An award is presented to a student who has been a non-scholastic resident of Nova Scotia, (i.e. not a resident for the sole purpose of education), having lived in that province full time for four years and who applied to CMCC through Nova Scotia.
-The recipient must have attained the highest academic standing of all Nova Scotia residents in his or her previous year with an average of at least 75%.
+Scholarships are presented to Years II, III, and IV students who have been non-scholastic residents of Nova Scotia, (i.e. not a resident for the sole purpose of education), having lived in that province full time for four years and who applied to CMCC through Nova Scotia.
+The recipients must have attained the highest academic standing among Nova Scotians in their previous year with an average of at least 75% and have not received this scholarship previously.

 Value: $1000